-Detention facilities use internal hierarchies to determine the most serious charge for which a youth is being detained.
+Detention facilities follow their own methods to determine the most serious charge for which a youth is being detained.
 This charge is then grouped into specific offense categories for analytic purposes.
 If a youth is being detained on a warrant, violation, or contempt offense, the underlying offense is entered.
 The original adjudicated offense also may be entered.